bluenviron/mediamtx/README.md

 docker run --rm -it -e RTSP_PROTOCOLS=tcp -p 8554:8554 -p 1935:1935 -p 8888:8888 aler9/rtsp-simple-server
 ```

-Please keep in mind that the Docker image doesn't include _FFmpeg_. if you need to use _FFmpeg_ for a custom command or anything else, you need to build a Docker image that contains both _rtsp-simple-server_ and _FFmpeg_, by following instructions [here](https://github.com/aler9/rtsp-simple-server/discussions/278#discussioncomment-549104).
+Please keep in mind that the Docker image doesn't include _FFmpeg_. if you need to use _FFmpeg_ for an external command or anything else, you need to build a Docker image that contains both _rtsp-simple-server_ and _FFmpeg_, by following instructions [here](https://github.com/aler9/rtsp-simple-server/discussions/278#discussioncomment-549104).

 ## Basic usage